mohsenvafa/pharmacy-modernization-project-model/docs/README.md

-# RxIntake Documentation
+# Pharmacy Modernization Documentation

-This directory contains comprehensive documentation for the RxIntake application, organized by topic.
+This directory contains comprehensive documentation for the Pharmacy Modernization application, organized by topic.

 ## 📂 Documentation Structure